 This type of therapy treatment works to unravel experiences from the individuals perspective in a bid to help them feel accepted so they understand their feelings better.
 The overriding goal is to reconnect them with their values and sense of worth to pave the way for moving forward and progressing on the road to recovery.

-At Rehabs UK our therapists specialise in addiction and can offer therapy online or face-to-face making it hugely accessible to those who need it.
+At Rehabs UK the therapists we are connected to specialise in addiction and can offer therapy online or face-to-face making it hugely accessible to those who need it.

 Want to know more?
 Contact a Treatment Advisor for a free assessment.